 Here is my version of the Hulda Clark/Moritz Liver flush:

-• apple cider vinegar, unfiltered, unpasteurized, organic (apples contains large amounts of malic acid, which helps to soften and loosen stones)
+• apple cider vinegar, unfiltered, unpasteurized, organic (helps to soften and loosen stones)

 • cold-pressed organic olive oil (taken with citrus juice on flush day. causes liver to squeeze out a massive amount of bile, carrying stones with it)